alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 The echo becomes louder than the source and begins acting as if volume equals origin.

+#### Retelling Drift

+A later explanation, performance, or adaptation changes the source-line while presenting itself as faithful continuation.

 #### Boundary Loss

 The echo preserves the words but drops the constraints that make the words accurate.